asilata/minimal/practical.md

     More info [here](https://www.wien.info/en/travel-info/to-and-around/airport-to-center/express-train-s7).
     * **Option 2:** Take the [CAT (City Airport Train)](https://www.wien.info/en/travel-info/to-and-around/airport-to-center/city-airport-train), which is faster but more expensive.
 You will have to buy a separate ticket for Vienna public transportation upon arrival at Wien Mitte.
       There are also [other options](https://www.wien.info/en/travel-info/to-and-around/airport-to-center).
-2. **Get to Heiligenstadt.** Take the U-Bahn U4 towards Heiligenstadt and get off at Heiligenstadt (the last stop).
+2. **Get to Spittelau.** Take the U-Bahn U4 towards Heiligenstadt and get off at Spittelau (currently the last stop).
 More info [below](#public-transport).
+3. **Get to Klosterneuburg.** Take the S-Bahn S40 to Klosterneuburg Kierling Bahnhof and walk to the hotels.
-3. **Get to Klosterneuburg/IST.** Take the IST Austria Shuttle (Bus 142) or Bus 239 from Heilgenstadt (more info [below](#buses-to-and-from-ist)).
-Get off at Stadtplatz Klosterneuburg to get to the hotels.
+4. **Get to IST.** On weekdays, you can take the IST shuttle (Bus 142) from Stadtplatz Klosterneuburg to Maria Gugging IST Austria.
-Get off at Maria Gugging/IST Austria to get to the institute.
+On weekends, you can take Bus 400 from Stadtplatz Klosterneuburg to Maria Gugging IST Austria.
+More information [below](#buses-in-klosterneuburgist).

 ### Getting to Klosterneuburg/IST from Vienna city center

-#### Most common option
-1. Take the U-Bahn U4 towards Heiligenstadt and get off at Heiligenstadt (the last stop).
-More info [below]().
-2. Take the IST Austria Shuttle (Bus 142) or Bus 239 from Heilgenstadt (more info [below]()).
-Get off at Stadtplatz Klosterneuburg to get to the hotels.
-Get off at Maria Gugging/IST Austria to get to the institute.

-#### Alternative option

 1. Take a train or S-bahn from Vienna to Klosterneuburg city center (specifically from the Vienna stations Heiligenstadt, Spittelau, or Franz-Josefs-Bahnhof to Klosterneuburg Kierling Bahnhof).
-2. Walk to hotels, or walk to Stadtplatz Klosterneuburg to catch a bus from there to IST (more info [below]()).
+2. Walk to hotels, or walk to Stadtplatz Klosterneuburg to catch a bus from there to IST (more info [below](#buses-in-klosterneuburgist)).
 In the mornings, you can also take a conference bus from the Klosterneuburg city center to IST Austria.
-More about conference buses [below]().
+More about conference buses [below](#conference-buses).
+3. It is also possible to walk to IST from Klosterneuburg city center.
+The walk takes about 20 minutes.

 -----